 During 1089 school visits over 108,429 pupils and teachers have been sensitized for climate protection and clean cooking.

 Especially women and girls have to spend less time collecting fire wood and maintaining the cooking fire.

-8 million people benefit from efficient and cleaner cooking, with 370,000 solar and efficient cook stoves produced and sold.
+8 million people benefit from efficient and cleaner cooking, with 370,000 efficient cook stoves produced and sold.

 211 permanent employees and various work experience offers.
 Another 143 jobs with local suppliers and around 200 independent stoves retailers.

 9 different stove models are being locally produced with local material.

 Each stove saves around 2.4 t CO₂ per year and 2.5 t of firewood or 0.5 t charcoal.